 When building an Expanded Text Ad campaign you have a choice of adding three headlines and four descriptions.

 With Google Responsive Ads the clue is in the name.
-These ads change according to their environment to make sure that they display properly on whichever device or site they appear.
+These ads change according to their environment to make sure that they display properly on whichever device or site they appear on.
 Unlike Expanded Text Ads which were structured as a headline, description and link, Responsive Ads have more options.

 To start with, you get to add 15 headline variations, four description options and a URL.
 The big difference with Responsive Ads is that they do a lot of the work for you.
 When building a Responsive Ads campaign, you can also add brand or product images of various sizes and videos.